LawrenceHunter/SentinelBoot/README.md

-# Secure Bootloader
+# SentinelBoot - A demonstrative secure bootloader

 This repository is the basis for a final year project at The University of Manchester.
-The bootloader is a demonstrative project to improve memory safety through both safe principles and the Rust programming language; additionally, the bootloader uses public-key cryptography to verify the kernel's hash before booting.
+SentinelBoot is a demonstrative project to improve memory safety through both safe principles and the Rust programming language; additionally, SentinelBoot uses public-key cryptography to verify the kernel's hash before booting.

-The bootloader also supports the use of the [RISC-V vector cryptography extension](https://github.com/riscv/riscv-crypto).
+SentinelBoot also supports the use of the [RISC-V vector cryptography extension](https://github.com/riscv/riscv-crypto).

 ## Build